uwctri/DataAnywhere/README.md

 ## Installing

-This EM isn't yet available to install via redcap's EM database so you'll need to install to your modules folder (i.e. `redcap/modules/\data_anywhere_v1.0.0`) manually.
+This EM isn't yet available to install via redcap's EM database so you'll need to install to your modules folder (i.e. `redcap/modules/data_anywhere_v1.0.0`) manually.

 ## Configuration

 Configuration is simple:

 1. Define data to share - This can be a specifc event or event/instrument combo or all data on the record.
 2. Define where that data is sent - Same specification as above
-    3. Use data in the `DataAnywhere.data` object, things are organized by event_id and the typical redcap 'repeat_instances' scheme.
+3. Use data in the `DataAnywhere.data` object, data is organized by event_id and, if applicable, in the typical redcap 'repeat_instances' scheme.

 ## Call Outs